-Answer: Goods are typically used for construction projects and furniture application.
+Answer: To our limited knowledge of the domestic market, the goods are typically used for construction projects and furniture application.

 3. Describe the key product attributes that influence purchasing decisions or purchaser preferences in the Vietnamese market.
 Rank these preferences or purchasing influencers in order of importance.